Reddit’s CEO calls TikTok ‘parasitic,’ ‘terrifying,’ and ‘spyware’

-It’s the social media app taking the world by storm, but Reddit’s cofounder and CEO Steve Huffman didn’t have kinds words for the hottest app made in China.
+It’s the social media app taking the world by storm, but Reddit’s cofounder and CEO Steve Huffman didn’t have kind words for the hottest app made in China.
 Speaking at the Social 2030 conference, which TechCrunch reports aims to spot trends in social media that will shape the next 10 years, Huffman weighed in when asked if startups had something to learn from TikTok:

 Maybe I’m going to regret this, but I can’t even get to that level of thinking with them.
 Because I look at that app as so fundamentally parasitic, that it’s always listening, the fingerprinting technology they use is truly terrifying, and I could not bring myself to install an app like that on my phone.